Do we have a dysfunctional relationship with doubt?

 So is doubt friend or foe — or maybe both?

-We get another perspective here in a beautiful, intimate vignette from Ashley Mae Hoiland.
 Then, in this short video, artist Brian Kershisnik and Terryl Givens talk about why doubt has always been part of the story of discipleship.

 We hope this offering gives us a healthier, more constructive way to approach this sometimes uncozy topic.